 The head of the California Insurance Guarantee Association has warned that increasing risk from wildfires in California could prompt insurers to raise premiums or decline to sell policies entirely to homes in high-risk areas.
 Going forward, this is a concern for California property owners who have yet to be affected by wildfires but, for those who have already been affected by a wildfire, is a very real and current concern.
 However, your homeowner’s policy next year is likely the least of your problems.
 If you have suffered damage as a result of a wildfire now, then you need to know what your options are now given that the damage has already occurred.
 Therefore, if you have suffered damage of any kind as a result of a wildfire, then you should immediately seek a consultation with an experienced property damage attorney.

 If you are a California homeowner or property owner who has suffered fire damage or other losses as a result of any of the state’s historic wildfires in the past several years, including either the Woolsey or Camp Fires, it is in your best interest to retain an experienced California property damage attorney as soon as possible to assist you every step in the way in what can be a long, burdensome and time consuming process.
-We understand that you may have many questions regarding damage caused by wildfire, what damage is and is not covered by homeowner’s insurance, and the insurance claim process, so our team provides you with a free consultation to go over all your options.
+We understand that you may have many questions regarding damage caused by wildfire, what damage is and is not covered by homeowner’s insurance, and the insurance claim process, so our team provides you with a no cost consultation to go over all your options.
 We have helped thousands of homeowners with their insurance claims as a result of wildfires, including those who may have been covered by insurers that were declared insolvent like Merced.
 If your property has been damaged in a California wildfire, contact our firm immediately at firstname.lastname@example.org or (888) 529-3111.

 888-LAW-3111 Monday-Friday, 24 hrs a day, 7 days a week.